 Precision Micro is a UK-based, international chemical etching company.
-We develop and ship more than 60,000,000 precision etched components to industry leading names in more than 30 countries.
+We develop and ship more than 60,000,000 precision etched components to industry leading names in the UK, USA, mainland Europe and more than 30 countries.

 From high-performance aerospace and automotive alloys to hard-to-machine medical grade titanium, we work with our customers to develop complex, burr and stress-free parts to the most exacting specifications, with pinpoint precision.